kieker-monitoring/SustainKiekerHackathon/README.md

    python3 -m build
    ```

-1. Building an Otkt source code
+1. Building an Otkt program

    For the Hackathon, we provide all artifacts from the Otkt build of the Otkt source code [demo.otkt](examples/demo.otkt).
 For more details, refer to [BUILD.md](BUILD.md).

-1. Building an Otkt compiler
+1. Building the Otkt compiler

    The Otkt compiler is maintained in the GitHub repository [OtktDSL](https://github.com/silvergl/OtktDSL).
 The instruction will be uploaded soon.